Building Plugins¶

 key accepts

-method in the source code.
+one of the action strings listed in the source file ActionBackwardCompatibilityLayer.cpp.
 Note that the list of actions will change when new functionality is added to Xournal++.

 For example use: